daostack/arc/README.md

 [![NPM Package](https://img.shields.io/npm/v/@daostack/arc.svg?style=flat-square)](https://www.npmjs.org/package/@daostack/arc)
 # Arc

-Arc is the lower layer of the DAO stack.
+Arc is the base layer of the DAO stack.
 It consists a set of smart contracts deployed on the Ethereum blockchain that define the basic building blocks and standard components that can be used to implement any DAO.

 ## Security
-*DAOstack Arc* is still on its **alpha** version.
+*DAOstack Arc* is still in its **alpha** version.
-Arc is meant to provide secure, tested and community-audited code, but please use common sense when doing anything that deals with real money!
+Arc is intended to provide secure, tested and community-audited code, but please use common sense when doing anything that deals with real money!
 We take no responsibility for your implementation decisions and any security problem you might experience.

 ## Getting Started